 Studies have shown that less than 10% of manual incisions have been able to achieve the same accuracy that is produced with laser cataract surgery.

 IOL’s are soft, foldable lenses that are inserted to replace the natural lens that developed the cataract.
-These lenses are also an option for some patients who may not have cataracts but want to reduce or eliminate the need for glasses with a procedure called Refractive Lens Exchange.
+These lenses are also an option for some patients who may not have cataracts but want to reduce or eliminate the need for glasses with a procedure called Clear Lens Replacement (CLR).
 It is the same procedure as cataract surgery except that the lens removed is still mostly clear.

 Traditional single-focus lenses designed to provide either distance or near vision.